OpaceDigitalAgency/smashingappsv2/app-identification-fixes.md

 ## Problem Identified

-We identified two critical issues with app identification that were causing usage tracking problems:
+We identified three critical issues with app identification that were causing usage tracking problems:

 1. **Article Smasher Issue**: The app was clearing all identification flags (including its own) during initialization, creating a race condition where API calls could be misidentified.

 2. **Task Smasher Issue**: The app wasn't setting any identification flags at all, potentially causing its usage to be attributed to Article Smasher or not tracked properly.

+3. **Shared Services Issue**: The shared services weren't properly recognizing the high-priority app identification flags (`FORCE_APP_ID` and `current_app`), causing them to fall back to less reliable identification methods.

 ## Fixes Implemented